an-dr/microlog/README.md

 ## Usage

-The library can be linked as a CMake project or can be added manually: copy **[ulog.c](src/ulog.c?raw=1)** and **[ulog.h](include/ulog.h?raw=1)** into your project and compiled along with it.
+The library can be linked as a CMake project, Meson subproject or can be added manually: copy **[ulog.c](src/ulog.c?raw=1)** and **[ulog.h](include/ulog.h?raw=1)** into your project and compiled along with it.

 The library provides 6 function-like macros for logging: